fangweiliang/mqttnetwiki/Server.md

             context.ApplicationMessage.Payload = Encoding.UTF8.GetBytes("The server injected payload.");
         }

-        // It is possible to disallow the sending of applications for a certain client id like this: if (context.ClientId != "Someone")
+        // It is possible to disallow the sending of messages for a certain client id like this: if (context.ClientId != "Someone")
         {
             c.AcceptPublish = false;